-Our Team The Pediatric Ophthalmology team includes Dorothy Reynolds, MD, and voluntary faculty, as well as technicians and other support personnel who are experienced in working with children.
-The department coordinates care and consults with other departments at Stony Brook Children’s — including General Pediatrics, Neurosurgery, Neurology, Hematology/Oncology, ENT, Genetics, Endocrinology, and Neonatology— to identify and treat eye issues associated with medical problems.
-Dr. Reynolds monitors these children together with the consulting service for complications potentially affecting the eye and vision, and recommends interventions when needed with the goal of preventing vision loss.
+The Pediatric Ophthalmology team includes full-time faculty Dr. Dorothy Reynolds and Dr. Mansoor Movaghar, voluntary faculty, as well as technicians and other support personnel who are all experienced in working with children.
+The department coordinates care and consults with other departments at Stony Brook Children’s — including, but not limited to, General Pediatrics, Neonatology, Neurosurgery, Neurology, Hematology/Oncology, ENT, Genetics, Endocrinology, and Plastic Surgery — to identify and treat eye issues associated with medical problems.
+Dr. Reynolds works closely with the consulting service in the care of these children, monitors for complications potentially affecting the eye and vision, and recommends interventions when needed with the goal of preventing vision loss.
 This allows these patients to receive continuity of care and to remain in the Stony Brook Children’s family.